 During the year she also recorded planting a number of other species previously in the Garden, most from local sources.

 The fencing was not yet completed before she had to leave for her annual return to Malden Massachusetts to visit her sister Cora Pease as she has done every winter since 1911.
-(1) While she was at Malden, Eloise wrote to the Crones (Martha and William) that she had informed Park Superintendent Wirth about what she did with the fence and never asked for reimbursement.
+(1) In that letter to the Crones Eloise explains that she had informed Park Superintendent Wirth about what she did with the fence and never asked for reimbursement.
 She was pleasantly surprised to receive a note from him promising a check for the full amount by early December.
 Thus she says “You may believe that I am very happy.”
 (1)

 See all details on fencing in this article.